Cosmology in warped massive gravity: Cosmological spacetimes in warped massive gravity

 Regarding property (i) we remark that, although the fiducial metric is singular in the limit $K\to0$, cf.\ \eqref{eq:4d fiducial metric open chart}, this is not observable insofar as matter only couples to the dynamical metric, which on the brane is determined by \eqref{eq:modified raych}, and this equation does admit a well-defined flat FLRW limit when $\mathcal{B}_1=0$.
 In this sense, the novel term $\propto m_5^2\frac{\dot{a}}{\sqrt{K}}$ drastically changes this conclusion.

 To explain property (ii), we note that Eq.\ \eqref{eq:modified raych} must admit a first integral as it can be recast as an autonomous two-dimensional differential system \cite{McCauley_1997}.
 However, such integral is only guaranteed to exist locally, and even then one may not be able to find $H(a)$, i.e.\ a Friedmann-type equation, expressed in terms of elementary functions.
 We remark that the problem of classifying two-dimensional systems admitting a globally defined first integral has not been fully solved, even in the polynomial case \cite{LLIBRE2004437} (and \eqref{eq:modified raych} is not polynomial).
-In Appendix \ref{app:first integral} we show that, indeed, Eq.\ \eqref{eq:modified raych} in general does not admit a first integral allowing one to express $H(a)$ in closed form.
+In Appendix \ref{app:first integral} we show that, indeed, Eq.\ \eqref{eq:modified raych} in general does not admit a first integral allowing one to express $H(a)$ in closed form.\footnote{Recall that in 4D massive gravity, as in GR, the Friedmann equation is equivalent to the Hamiltonian constraint.
+This may seem at odds with our claim, since WMG by construction certainly does possess a Hamiltonian constraint~\cite{Hassan:2011hr,Hassan:2011tf,Hassan:2011ea}.
+The point is that this constraint is now a bulk function, which is not guaranteed to yield a related constraint on the brane that is decoupled from the bulk dynamics.}